Does your disability prevent you from maintaining employment but your VA rating isn’t very high?

 Knee Flexion Limitation

 Knee flexion limitation is the reduced ability to move your knee due to knee injury.
-Veterans who experience knee injuries during military service may now suffer this condition.
+Veterans who experience knee injuries during military service may now suffer from this condition.

 The VA assigns a 60% disability rating to veterans who experience limited knee flexion at an angle of 45 degrees or more.